felixblaschke/simple_animations/README.md

 It is also possible to add an optional `delay` to add more time between scenes.

+#### Overlapping scenes

+Avoid overlapping tweens for the same property unless you intentionally want the earlier matching scene to keep control until it ends.
+Overlaps are supported, but non-overlapping scenes are usually easier to reason about and maintain.

 #### Hint on code style

 By using builder-style Dart syntax and comments, you can easily create a readable animation.